-In the baseline assessment for the urban forest sustainability framework (see Appendix 2), Criterion V6 for publicly-owned wooded natural areas management is currently considered "good" because although the City has information on a number of these features (from the 2005 and 2006 Urban Natural areas assessment work), it is somewhat dated, does not include all of the City's urban woodlands, and focused on the ecological attributes of these features rather than their management needs as public natural areas.
-A more current and comprehensive strategy for management of the City's woodlands is lacking.
+In the baseline assessment for the urban forest sustainability framework (see Appendix 2), Criterion V6 for publicly-owned wooded natural areas management is currently considered "good" because although the City has information on a number of these features (from the 2005 and 2006 Urban Natural Areas assessment work), it is somewhat dated, does not include all of the City's urban woodlands, and focuses on the ecological attributes of these features rather than their management needs as public natural areas.
+A more current and comprehensive strategy for management of the City's woodlands is absent.

-The Forested Areas Maintenance Strategy (FAMS) is being developed by City staff in Forestry Services, and is intended to fill this gap.
+The Forested Areas Maintenance Strategy (FAMS) is being developed by Forestry staff, and is intended to fill this gap.
 The FAMS will build on current management efforts related to City-owned woodlands in the urban area that have focused on EAB management through the 'Woodlot Rehabilitation Program' (and some related restoration), basic risk management along formal trails, and service request responses.
 A primary objective of the FAMS should be to support indigenous biological diversity so that natural areas are as intrinsically resilient to natural and anthropogenic stressors as possible.
-However, even in municipalities with well-developed urban forestry programs, management of municipally-owned natural areas is often a challenge due to resource constraints.
+However, even in municipalities with welldeveloped urban forestry programs, management of municipally-owned natural areas is often a challenge due to resource constraints.

-Priority considerations should include how to: manage encroachments from adjacent land uses, balance appropriate public use with protection of the feature's natural attributes, undertake basic risk management and fire risk assessment (as per the 2014 Provincial Policy Statement), and workable approaches for invasive species management.
-Where resources allow, activities such as trail management, restoration of degraded areas (including invasive plant species management), enhancement and expansion of woodland buffers, and expanded educational/stewardship programs, could also be pursued.
-Some of these activities could be pursued in partnership with community groups and/or regional Conservation Authorities or non-profit organizations.
-Specific guidance is provided in Recommendation #17.
+Priority considerations should include how to: manage encroachments from adjacent land uses, balance appropriate public use with protection of the feature's natural attributes, undertake basic risk management and fire risk assessment (as required through the 2014 Provincial Policy Statement), and manage invasive species.
+Where resources allow, activities such as trail management, restoration of degraded areas (including invasive plant species management), enhancement and expansion of woodland buffers, and expanded educational/stewardship programs, should also be pursued.
+Some of these activities can be pursued in partnership with community groups and/or regional Conservation Authorities or non-profit organizations.
+Specific guidance is provided in Recommendation #12.